nguyenanhnhan/Attire/README.md

 **Copy the theme example structure.**

-By default CI-Twig uses a `Bootstrap theme`, so that you can create a similar structure in your new themes.
+By default CI-Twig uses a `Bootstrap theme`, so that you can create a similar structure in your new theme.

-* Copy the `dist/bootstrap` directory to `themes`.
+* Copy the `dist/bootstrap` directory to `theme`.

 You should end up with a structure like this: